jackbrennan-creator/ebook-reader-for-m5stack-core-2/README.md

 Smallest eBook reader?
 This is a port of the <a href="https://github.com/jackbrennan-creator/minimalist-ebook-reader">Minimalist eBook Reader for InkPlate 6</a> to the <a href="https://docs.m5stack.com/en/core/core2">M5Stack Core 2</a>.
 The overall structure of this system is the same as that of the InkPlate 6 system.
-The details are described here and are not repeated in this document.
+The details are described there and are not repeated in this document.
 In particular details of eBook file formatting remain the same.

 ![eBook Reader](https://github.com/jackbrennan-creator/ebook-reader-for-m5stack-core-2/blob/main/Gallery/page1.JPG)